 Unlike most garages, our specialist staff are welding and fabricating motor vehicles for almost every hour of their working day... and have been doing so for many years.

 Over this time, they will have each worked on a huge variety of cars, campervans, commercial vehicles, limousines, buses, etc. both modern and old.
-In fact, for us not to have worked on a car before, it would now have to be either a very new model, or something very rare and exotic.
+In fact, for us not to have worked on a car before, it would now have to be either a very new model, or something very exotic and rare.

 In-short, we have a level of experience and expertise that cannot be matched, and this is the reason why so many reputable garages, body shops, and Classic Car restoration specialists, come to us to undertake their fabrication and welding work.

-Rejuvenate any Car, Commercial Van, Pickup Truck, Campervan, Motorhome, 4x4 Off-Road Vehicle, etc. (modern or vintage), that our clients want to keep roadworthy… this could be because it makes financial sense; because extending the life of a vehicle is more environmentally friendly than buying new; or simply because of a love and emotional attachment to a cherished vehicle.
+Rejuvenate any Car, Commercial Van, Pickup Truck, Campervan, Motorhome, 4x4 Off-Road Vehicle, etc. that our clients want to keep cosmetically in good order and fully roadworthy… this could be because it makes economic sense; because extending the life of a vehicle is more environmentally friendly than buying new; or simply because of a love and emotional attachment to a cherished vehicle.

-Bespoke Fittings usually but not limited to - Commercial Vans, Pickup Trucks, 4x4 Off-Road Vehicles, Horse Transporters, and Racing Cars (Classic and Modern).
+Bespoke Fittings usually but not limited to - Commercial Vans, Pickup Trucks, 4x4 Off-Road Vehicles, Horse Transporters, Racing Cars, etc.

-In fact, Fabrication and Welding businesses have always been the place to go for bespoke modifications to motor vehicles, and some of the things that people ask for are both unique and ingenious.
-The advantage that we have at Trickett Autoworks, is that not only do we have the fabrication and welding staff, we also have staff who are very capable of undertaking the stripping out; removing or modifying the mechanical components and/or electrics; prepare and respray any effected bodywork; and then put the modified vehicle back together... obviously, this can be a lot less faff than co-ordinating a myriad of different trades.
+In fact, Fabrication and Welding specialists have always been the place to go for bespoke modifications to motor vehicles, and some of the things that people ask for are both unique and ingenious.
+The advantage that we have at Trickett Autoworks, is that not only do we have the specialist fabrication and welding staff, we also have a variety of other highly skilled staff who are very capable of undertaking the stripping out; modifying any mechanical or electrical components; prepare and respray any bodywork; and then put the vehicle back together... obviously, this can be a lot less faff for our customers, than having to coordinate a myriad of different trades.

 Exhaust System repairs and bespoke modifications.

 At the very heart of Trickett Autoworks, are our specialist motor vehicle welding and fabrication services.
-These provide the solid structure essential for your safety, and create a high quality foundation for so many of our other services.
+These services provide the solid structure essential for any project, big or small.

 At the very heart of Trickett Autoworks, are our specialist motor vehicle fabrication and welding services.
-Historically this was our roots, and because the foundation of all good motor vehicle restoration and rejuvenation work is a solid Chassis, Underbody and Shell, providing these specialist services will remain at the very core of our business.
+Historically this is our roots, and because the foundation of all good motor vehicle restoration or rejuvenation work is a solid Chassis, Underbody and Body Shell, providing these specialist services will remain at the very core of our business.

 Technology and materials used in the production of motor vehicles have undoubtedly improved, and this has brought us to an era where changing your family car or work van, is more likely to be a choice made because of the vehicles deteriorating aesthetics, rather than any practical necessity.